How to Deal With Toddler Separation Anxiety

-Kisses to keep: Give your daughter a "pocket full of kisses" at the center right before leaving.
-Explain to her that if she misses you during the day, she can reach into her pocket (or pocketbook) and pull out a kiss.
-Kiss her several times on her palm, counting together as you go, and let her tuck each one away for safekeeping.
-If she wants, have her give you a few kisses to tuck away too.
+Another tip is to give your child a "pocket full of kisses" right before you leave.
+Explain to them that if they miss you during the day, they can reach into their pocket and pull out a kiss.
+Kiss them several times on their palm, counting together as you go, and let them tuck each one away for safekeeping.
+This can be a great reassurance and distraction technique.